qua9chuoi9/Asus-X556UF-i7-6500U-Hackintosh-BigSur-Sonoma/README.md

 ### Install Note

 ---
+I'm install dualboot with Windows 10, Windows 11.
+For dualboot Trackpads in hackintosh working full fine.
 For Install Hackintosh BigsurOSX you use "EFI for Install Bigsur", afer setup completed, you can use EFI Bigsur for boot.
 Recommend: Download Image from Olarila and check SHA1 before burn:=> https://www.olarila.com/topic/6278-olarila-vanilla-images-macos-installer/